-Sword fish from the strait is particularly delicious and is cooked in a thousand (all equally appetizing) ways.
+Swordfish from the Messina Strait is particularly delicious and is cooked in a thousand (all equally-appetizing) ways.
 Fish, crustaceans and mussels make a sumptuous soup and are a condiment for rice recipes and spaghetti baked in foil.

-Meat is never missing, especially goat meat or mutton, strictly grilled, making it that much more delicious!
+Meat is never lacking, especially goat meat or mutton, strictly grilled, making it that much more delicious!

-Excellent dairy products highlight the “canestrato” cheese in the sweet or spicy version, goat “pecorino” cheese, “provola” and cottage cheese all processed according to ancient traditions.
+Excellent dairy products highlight the canestrato cheese in sweet or spicy versions, sheep pecorino cheese, provola and cottage cheese, all made according to ancient traditions.

-Olive oil, honey, hazelnuts, pistachio and berries are the delicacies particularly linked to this land, especially in the Nebrodi territory.
+Olive oil, honey, hazelnuts, pistachios and berries are the delicacies particularly linked to this land, especially in the Nebrodi.

-Local pastries propose the classic items that have become renowned the world over: “cannoli", “cassate", almond paste, “martorana” fruit and the typical Messina “pignolata".
+Local pastries are the Sicilian classics renowned the world over: cannoli, cassate, almond paste, martorana fruit and the typical Messinese pignolata.

-The DOC wines of Etna, the Malvasia di Lipari, and typical citrus liqueurs match and enhance the great flavours of this land.
+The D.O.C. wines of Etna, the Malvasia di Lipari, and typical citrus liqueurs enhance the great flavors of this land.